KateKatze/KateKatze/README.md

 Hi 👋

-- 🔭 I am working as junior frontend developer and studying in HTL (Informatik)
+- 🔭 I am working as a junior frontend developer and studying in HTL (Informatik)
 - 🌱 You can take a look at my daily coding, code reviews, HTL and final projects in Front- and Backend WebDev
 - 👩‍💻 Knowledge: HTML, CSS, SASS, Bootstrap, Java- and TypeScript, Angular | MySQL, PHP, AJAX, API, Symfony, Java
 - 👩‍⚕️ Radiology Doctor in IT